Monthly Archives: January 2008

 Biotech 2, Childhood memories 0

-From Radio Iowa: “An Iowa based seed-corn company is looking at a new corn variety that will do away with what was once a rite of passage for Iowa teens, and a way for adults to make some extra money … Continue reading
+“An Iowa based seed-corn company is looking at a new corn variety that will do away with what was once a rite of passage for Iowa teens, and a way for adults to make some extra money in the summer.
+Pioneer seed company chairman Dean Ostreich told lawmakers this week the company has a new variety that will not require detasseling.”

 Filed under Uncategorized